way-to-code/git-macOS/README.md

 - Getting the list of references (branches, tags) in repositories;
 - Checking out references (git checkout);
 - Working with remotes;
+- Committing local changes and pushing to a remote repository (git commit and git push);

 ## Requirements